olive-robotics/bots_bento_icra24/docs/rulebook.md

 ##### 4.11 Challenges
 ###### 4.11.1 🏁 KLT Transport
 In the first run, teams will navigate their Autonomous Mobile Robot (AMR) in an arena free of obstacles, except for the KLTs themselves.
-The robot must select any one of the six KLTs and transport it to a designated park zone.
+The robot must select any one of the five KLTs and transport it to a designated park zone.
 The task is to be completed within a maximum time of 15 minutes.
 Completing this task will grant the team the full score for this challenge, with time efficiency being a crucial factor.

 While placing the KLTs in any park zone is required, teams will earn extra points for parking the KLTs in order of their ID.